asteriondb/dbTwig/README.md

 To setup the DbTwig user, connect to the database as a DBA.
 Issue the following commands, edited appropriately for your requirements.
 You can choose whatever username you want (i.e. something other than dbtwig) for the DbTwig user.

-    1. grant connect session to dbtwig identified by "choose-a-password";
+    1. grant create session to dbtwig identified by "choose-a-password";
     2. create synonym dbtwig.db_twig for your_schema_owner.db_twig;
     3. grant execute on your_schema_owner.db_twig to dbtwig;